 New York City, the city that never sleeps.
 A masquerade of lights forcing its denizens into a maddening yet never-ending dance.
-Waking up, getting dressed, going to work, making money, losing money, and then heading back to bed to begin the cycle anew.
 Many outsiders describe this city as a beautiful place, a metropolis of second chances and new beginnings.
 They have clearly been blinded by false promises.
 Promises of an American Dream turned into a nightmare.

 Unfortunately for the Hamato family, they stuck out like a round peg in a square hole.
 Still, Yoshi tried to make the worse situation better by teaching karate in Chinatown on weekends.
-The poor fool made kids smile, and his family happy.
+It was meager work, but it kept his family happy and well fed, and for Yoshi, that was enough.

 But happiness is a fragile gift, and it doesn’t take much to destroy it.

 Yoshi sat up with a start, looking around in a frantic motion.
 A cry had roused him from sleep, a cry from his daughter’s bedroom.
-He clapped twice and the lamps in the room turned on, as his wife began to stir.
+He pulled the chain on his bedside lamp, scanning the room as his wife began to stir.
 He turned to her and placed his hand gently against her neck, kissing her cheek.
 It was a deed that always comforted her, and thus one he performed on a nearly daily basis.

 He gently pulled the sheets off of him and stood up, reaching into the end table drawer for the flashlight.
 As a father, he feared the worse, but expected it to be simply one of Miwa’s nightmares.
 He frowned at the thought.
 It had been hard for Miwa to adjust to New York.
 New sights and smells were always waking her.